-Doris was blessed with an understanding of lyrics that made her songs sound exceedingly intimate.
-“The most important thing when singing is to make it seem as though you are singing to just one person”, said Doris.
+Day was blessed with an understanding of lyrics that made her songs sound exceedingly intimate.
+“The most important thing when singing," she said, "is to make it seem as though you are singing to just one person”.
 According to Paul Westin, “Doris never knew how good she really was”.
 She was quite versatile singing songs in nearly every single genre of music: big band & jazz to ballads and country.

 Singing wasn’t Day’s only gift.
 She became a silver screen icon – a natural actor with a charismatic force.
 Film critic Rex Reed said, “She was smart, funny, warm, beautiful in a sunny, wholesome way and surprisingly, unfailingly sexy”.
 Doris starred in 39 feature films over a 20-year span.
-Some of her best songs came from movies like Romance On The High Seas, The Jazz Singer and Calamity Jane.
+Some of her best songs came from movies like Romance On The High Seas, Young Man With A Horn, Love Me Or Leave Me and Calamity Jane.

 | ||It's Magic|

 (1948) Romance On The High Seas Sammy Cahn (w) Jule Styne (m)